Betsy DeVos, the (Relatively Mainstream) Reformer

 A Nominee for All Narratives

 Despite her long record, plenty of unanswered questions remain regarding DeVos’s ability to successfully lead the U.S. Department of Education.
 Unlike many recent appointees, she has no experience running a large, complex bureaucracy.
 Even if all of her instincts are correct, and all of the policies she supports are great ideas, is she capable of implementing them effectively?
 In addition, while we know a lot about her position on school choice, we have very little idea of what she thinks about a huge number of programs and policies that the Department of Education manages.
-What about higher education?
-What is her position on Pell Grants, student loans, for-profit colleges?
+Because so much of her nomination hearing focused on questions of her family’s political contributions or particular facets of K-12 policy, we still don’t know where she stands on key higher education issues, like Pell Grants, student loans, or for-profit colleges.
 She has no track record on any of these issues.